jackjliew/ai-openscale/tutorial-adv-cars.md

   A $200 {{site.data.keyword.cloud_notm}} credit can be obtained by converting to a paid account with a credit card.
 If you already have a paid account, you will receive a one-time $16 refund of the cost for your first GB of storage, for one month.
   {: tip}

 - Make note of the service credentials for your PostgreSQL instance.
-Open your existing (or newly-created) PostgreSQL instance and click on **Service credentials** in the left-hand menu.
+Open your existing (or newly-created) PostgreSQL instance and click **Service credentials**.
 Click the **New credential** button, name your credentials, and click **Add**.
 Then, click the **View credentials** link next to the set you just created, and copy these credentials for later use.

 <!---